 Stressed much?
-We all are—in one (many) form(s) or another—at home and at work, but we know that the fire community sees and deals with so much.
+We all are — in one (many) form(s) or another — at home and at work, but we know that the fire community sees and deals with so much.
 Over time that stress can truly take a toll on the mind and body.

 The threat: Increased stress can impact our health in extreme ways.
 Simply put, when stress adds up we see problems.
 Per the American Psychological Association, “it’s not so much what chronic stress does to the nervous system, but what continuous activation of the nervous system does to other bodily systems that become problematic.”

 One could argue that stress isn’t hurting us, that it’s killing us.
 But something to point out here is that the actual stress isn’t killing us; it’s how we react to it (and for how long) that matters.
-Potential symptoms of stress can present themselves in so many ways, and are focused on manipulating our hormones (including a stress hormone called cortisol).
-In turn, this can result in a variety of signs and symptoms of stress—weight gain or loss to poor posture/muscle tightness to frequent sickness to fatigue or exhaustion to insulin resistance and more.
+Potential symptoms of stress can present themselves in so many ways and are focused on manipulating our hormones (including a stress hormone called cortisol).
+In turn, this can result in a variety of signs and symptoms of stress — weight gain or loss to poor posture/muscle tightness to frequent sickness to fatigue or exhaustion to insulin resistance and more.
 Issues lie in our inability to let go of stress, and instead compound it with more, and more, and more.
 This constant “wear and tear,” or exposure to repeated stress, is called allostatic load, and the majority of us are suffering from it.

-Instead of allowing it to become a problem, how do we figure out healthy ways to cope with the stress that comes our way as part of life (and actually deal with it) This is a topic I’ve been exploring within The Cultural Shift Method in my Stress Management Workshop for firefighters.
-I’m giving you a sneak peak (brushing the surface) of some of the topics that we’ve been exploring and working on….
+Instead of allowing it to become a problem, how do we figure out healthy ways to cope with the stress that comes our way as part of life (and actually deal with it)?
+This is a topic I’ve been exploring within The Cultural Shift Method in my Stress Management Workshop for firefighters.
+I’m giving you a sneak peek (brushing the surface) of some of the topics that we’ve been exploring and working on….

-The solution: Managing stress looks different for each person and, like with anything worthwhile, it’s going to be a trial and error type of situation.
+The solution: Managing stress looks different for each person and, like with anything worthwhile, it’s going to be a trial-and-error type of situation.
 If you’re struggling with managing your stress load, let’s explore some healthy coping mechanisms to getting it under control/reduced.
 I’m breaking down areas of focus for improving stress response, mindset, and mental health while on the job as a firefighter below:

 6 Areas of Stress Management for Firefighters